LandonBush/CS499Capstone/README.md

 ### Artifact Explanation and Self-Assessment

-The artifact I've chosen for my three narratives is a lightweight, self-hostable social network that I created a while ago that allows custom user-defined CSS styling on posts.
-Since it's a broad enough project to add a wide variety of features to, I thought it would be a good opportunity to showcase my abilities in multiple areas.
+My journey with Computer Science began when I was 11, when I learned Java in order to make mods for the videogame Minecraft.
+Since then, I've fallen in love with computers and spent much of my free time broadening my understanding of Computer Science and Software Engineering by experimenting with game development, learning new programming languages, etc. I've always enjoyed learning about new technologies that I'm unfamiliar with and tinkering with little software projects.

 During my time in SNHU's Computer Science course, I feel that I've matured a lot as a software developer.
 The most important thing that I've learned is the difference between code that "works" and code that's Good.
 It can be easy for inexperienced developers to stumble around until they've got the functionality that they were trying to create, and then avoid commenting, organizing, or optimizing it.
 This is a trap that I often fell into before.
 The narratives below summarize my experience fixing up an old codebase that I created in the past, and trying to make it into something that I can be proud of now with my improved experience and abilities.

+The artifact I've chosen for my three narratives is a lightweight, self-hostable social network that I created a while ago that allows custom user-defined CSS styling on posts.
+Since it's a broad enough project to add a wide variety of features to, I thought it would be a good opportunity to showcase my abilities in multiple areas.

 ### Code Review